openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 ## Recovery from interruption by high-priority Windows audio processes\*

-As noted in the introduction, GNA is designed for real-time workloads such as noise reduction or speech recognition.
+As noted in the introduction, GNA is designed for real-time workloads such as noise reduction.
 For such workloads, processing should be time constrained, otherwise extra delays may cause undesired effects such as audio "glitches".
-To make sure that processing can satisfy real time requirements, the GNA driver provides a QoS (Quality of Service) mechanism which interrupts the requests which cannot be fulfilled in time.
-This means that high-priority real-time audio applications on Windows may cause long running GNA tasks to terminate early.
+To make sure that processing can satisfy real time requirements, the GNA driver provides a QoS (Quality of Service) mechanism which interrupts requests that might cause high-priority Windows audio processes to miss schedule, thereby causing long running GNA tasks to terminate early.

 Applications should be prepared for this situation.
 If an inference (in `GNA_HW` mode) cannot be executed because of such interruption, then `InferRequest::Wait()` will return status code
 `StatusCode::INFER_NOT_STARTED` (note that it will be changed to a more meaningful status code in future releases).